gerarddiaz01/gerarddiaz01/README.md

 ---

-# 👋 Hi, I'm Gerard — Future Full Stack Developer
+# 👋 Hi, I'm Gerard — Student in Full Stack Development and Cybersecurity

 I'm currently on a journey to become a full stack developer, learning by doing, building real projects, and sharing my growth along the way.
-I’m passionate about solving problems with code and committed to mastering both front-end and back-end development.
+I'm also enrolled in the Google Cybersecurity Certificate and learning so much.
+I’m passionate about solving problems with code and committed to mastering both front-end and back-end development and know about Blue-Team foundations in cybersecurity.

 ---